-Figure 23.
-Shone Avenue South Neighbourhood Plan
+Figure 23 - Shone Avenue South Neighbourhood Plan

-- 1. For lots with a dual road frontage: - (a) Shone Avenue and Iredell Road are considered to be the primary road frontage and the internal unnamed road is considered to be the secondary road frontage and the rear of the lots; - (b) all dwellings must face, address and activate the primary road frontage of Shone Avenue and Iredell Road; - (c) carports or garages must be located and accessed from the secondary road frontage rear of the lots: - (d) minimum rear setbacks are to remain in accordance with Chapter B1, garages and carports are to have a minimum rear setback of 5.5m in accordance with the principles shown in Figure 24; - (e) fencing and landscaping treatment of the secondary road frontage is in accordance with the principles shown in Figure 24.
-Examples of Articulated fencing include, but are not limited to:
+- 1) For lots with a dual road frontage: - Shone Avenue and Iredell Road are considered to be the primary road frontage and the internal unnamed road is considered to be the secondary road frontage and the rear of the lots; - ii) all dwellings must face, address and activate the primary road frontage of Shone Avenue and Iredell Road; - iii) carports or garages must be located and accessed from the secondary road frontage rear of the lots; - iv) minimum rear setbacks are to remain in accordance with DCP Chapter B1: Residential Development, garages and carports are to have a minimum rear setback of 5.5m in accordance with the principles shown in Figure 24; - v) fencing and landscaping treatment of the secondary road frontage is in accordance with the principles shown in Figure 24.
+Examples of Articulated fencing include, but are not limited to: - a.
+Masonry to 1.2m high with open type lattice or slats above with masonry elements no wider than 150mm; - b.
+Timber Lap and Cap; - c.
+Colorbond solid to 1.2m with Colorbond lattice style top sections